 Synopsis

-repo-add [options] <path-to-db> <package|delta> [<package|delta> …]
+repo-add [options] <path-to-db> <package> [<package> …]

-repo-remove [options] <path-to-db> <packagename|delta> [<packagename|delta> …]
+repo-remove [options] <path-to-db> <packagename> [<packagename> …]

 Description

 repo-add and repo-remove are two scripts to help build a package database for packages built with makepkg(8) and installed with pacman(8).
-They also handle package deltas produced by pkgdelta(8).

 A package database is a tar file, optionally compressed.
-Valid extensions are “.db” or “.files” followed by an archive extension of “.tar”, “.tar.gz”, “.tar.bz2”, “.tar.xz”, or “.tar.Z”.
+Valid extensions are “.db” followed by an archive extension of “.tar”, “.tar.gz”, “.tar.bz2”, “.tar.xz”, or “.tar.Z”.
 The file does not need to exist, but all parent directories must exist.

 Common Options